 Parties, celebrations, and giant paper flowers!
 A perfect combination.
-We love these retro flowers, they’re beyond easy to make and create amazing impact in a very short space of time.
-Kate Bruning from Greedy for Colour is guest blogging for us this Tutorial Tuesday.
-Read more to find out how to make these paper and tulle flowers…
+We love these retro paper pom poms, they’re beyond easy to make and create amazing impact in a very short space of time.
+Kate Bruning from Greedy for Colour shares her paper pom pom tutorial with us.
+Read more to find out how…

 You can’t have missed our Let’s Get Hitched Wedding supplement this month, and we notice paper decorations are definitely the way to celebrate in style.
 Giant paper balls, garlands and big paper flowers are a brilliant way to get a hit of colour and instant impact.
 Meet Kate Bruning from Greedy for Colour, who’s popped over to show us how to make these gorgeous paper flowers…